Flying Wild: Production

 Robert F. Hill who plays the role of Woodward, was director of the first East Side Kids film.
 The working title of the film was Air Devils.
 Production was slated from mid-January to February, 1941.

-The scene in which the car flips onto its side was not scripted; Leo Gorcey was driving the car, and had made the turn too fast.
-The expressions on the gang's faces were one hundred percent real.
+A hair-raising stunt not scripted: Leo Gorcey was driving an open car into a scene, with the other kids piled behind him.
+Gorcey made the turn too fast and the moving car tipped over on its side.
+The terrified expressions on the gang's faces were one hundred percent real.

 Flying Wild was last East Side Kids film for Eugene Francis.
 He was drafted for World War II service shortly after completing this film.

 Aircraft used

 Principal photography took place at the Alhambra, California airport.
 Aircraft in Flying Wild prominently featured a Ford 4-AT-35 Trimotoras a "Flying Ambulance".
 Other aircraft that are used included a Lockheed Vega 5C, Lockheed Model 12 Electra Junior Bellanca Cruisair, Travel Air 6000 and Harlow PJC-4 (in background).